Smokefree community spaces create smokefree kids

 Smokefree Parks and Playgrounds in the Ashburton District

 Two young students from Hampstead School proactively asked the Ashburton District Council to make the playground in Friedlander Park smokefree in 2006.

 The Council declared the Friedlander Park playground Smokefree on World Smokefree Day in 2007, and the Council declared all playgrounds throughout the district to be smokefree in late 2007.

 The Ashburton District Council’s Smokefree Policy was extended to cover Council-owned sports grounds and the skatepark in 2010 and 2011, due to strong support from the community.
 All Council-run events and Council-owned buildings were also made smokefree, including the EA Networks Centre.

 Smokefree Community Spaces in South Canterbury

-Health promoters from Community and Public Health in Timaru are working with the three councils in the area, as part of Smokefree South Canterbury.
+Health promoters from Community and Public Health in Timaru are working with the three councils in the area, along with the local Cancer Society.

 The Waimate District Council made positive steps towards the Smokefree 2025 goal with the adoption of a comprehensive Smoke-free Environments Policy in 2015.
 The policy includes provision for walkways and cycle tracks as well as playgrounds, sports grounds, council run events, entrances to council buildings and other council owned buildings such as rural halls, community housing, public toilets and the events centre.